 Availability is 24/7 and based out of their Bulgaria offices.

-InMotion: US-based and fast resolutions
+InMotion hosting: US-based and fast resolutions

 They will ask you to wait a few minutes and in the meantime, they get in touch with their 2nd line technical support agents.
 Rather than having to open a new ticket and wait for a resolution, you will get a response time (even a technical one) there and then.

-We do believe that both companies have excellent support.
+When it comes to SiteGround vs InMotion's technical support, both companies have excellent support.
 We have always had an overall great experience working with both companies.

-We've been saying for quite a while that SG is cutting edge and offer some things which IM don't.
+We've been saying for quite a while that SiteGround has cutting edge technology and offer some things which InMotion hosting doesn't.
 So let's get down to it and discuss what these are.

 1. WordPress and Joomla Core AutoUpdates

-As you might know, one of the most common ways what a website gets hacked is through known security vulnerabilities, for which there is a patch but which hasn't been applied to a site.
+As you might know, one of the most common ways that a website gets hacked is through known security vulnerabilities.
+Sometimes there is a patch that hasn't been applied to a site.